sadsonmk/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 17th file 101-clean_emacs is for cleaning any emacs files.
 The 18th file 102-tree is for creating a directoyr tree.
 The 19th file 103-commas is for listing seperated by commas.
+The 20th file school.mgc is a magic file.